 How this trading method works

 The first step is to identify when the trading day starts.
 For us, it will be around 6 AM (GMT).
 The time on your Forex trading platforms may differ from your local time and GMT, so you ought to figure out the time difference.
 The time listed on your platform will depend on the server location of the forex trading companies, but as long as you know the time difference, it shouldn’t be too big a deal.
 Besides, we’ve included an indicator along with this post that shows you when the trading day at 6 AM (GMT) starts and ends.
 Plus, it indicates the previous day’s highs and lows.

 Once you get the time factor out of the way, we deal with the actual analysis.
 To know whether the markets might go u or down, we’re going to search for an inside bar pattern near the trading session’s open.
 So, once it’s 6 AM (GMT), we start to look for the formation of an inside bar.
 If you’re not familiar with the concept, an inside bar is a common candlestick pattern formed when there is a lot of indecision in the markets.

 The inside bar pattern is formed when a candlestick is completely engulfed by the previous one, as shown above.
 As you can see, the internal candle is completely engulfed by the maternal candle.
 In a trend, a candle should form lower lows and higher highs, so this candlestick shows that there is still indecision in the markets.

 Waiting 5 hours to make a trade may seem like a long wait, but that is the nature of the forex market.
-In fact, heed the words of Jesse Livermore, the Great Bear of Wall Street who attributed his success to the sitting down in wait rather than the action itself.
+Heed the words of Jesse Livermore, the Great Bear of Wall Street who attributed his success to the sitting down in wait rather than the action itself.

 More about the DIBS trading system

-This being a derivative of the inside bar breakout strategy, it’s important you learn the basics as shown in this video:
+This being a derivative of the inside bar breakout strategy, you must learn the basics as shown in this video: